Beginner's Guide to SEO

 For example, if you are creating a program page for Marketing and Communications Studies, writing “marketing and communications studies” every few sentences will not get your webpage ranked higher.
 However, including “marketing and communications undergraduate degree in Maryland” strategically in the copy may help the page rank higher.

 Google Search has started including their AI Overview with every search result.
 This is a new feature through which Google's AI tools create a summarized answer to any search query by analyzing indexed pages.
-For example, if someone searches “why study marketing and communications,” and your “why study” page has ranked high on Google’s index, that page content may be used to answer that question through the AI Overview.
-It is currently unclear whether this feature will offer more clicks to your site.
+For example, if someone searches “why study marketing and communications,” and your “why study” page has ranked high on Google’s index, that page content may be used to answer the question through the AI Overview.
+It's currently unclear whether this feature will offer more clicks to your site.

 Optimizing Content for Search